Mar7inD/XDR1-AR-Project/blogposts/week4_lab1.md

 ### Ideation

 The final concept emerged after a long process of ideation.
 It all began with the idea of using AR to project an object.
 My first thought was to create a sorting app where AR could help users place trash into the correct bins.
-However, I realized that similar solutions already exist in Denmark, with packaging labels that clearly indicate the appropriate recycling bin.
+However, I realized that simpler non-XR solution already exist in Denmark, with packaging labels that clearly indicate the appropriate recycling bin.

 From there, I considered developing an AR project using 3D models to enhance understanding, but I found that many such implementations already existed online, and even our teacher showed us student examples.
 Because of this, I set aside my ideas related to biology and the solar system.